GerardGascon/SimpleTools/README.md

-AudioManager.instance.Play("Name"); //Plays the sound with that name AudioManager.instance.Play("Name", 1f); //Starts playing the sound "Name" in 1 second AudioManager.instance.PlayOneShot("Name"); //Plays one shot of that sound (Useful for repeated sounds)
+AudioManager.instance.Play("Name"); //Plays the sound with that name AudioManager.instance.Play("Name", 1f); //Starts playing the sound "Name" in 1 second AudioManager.instance.PlayOneShot("Name"); //Plays one shot of that sound (Useful for repeated sounds) AudioManager.instance.PlayWithIntro("Intro", "Loop"); //Plays the intro and then the loop

 AudioManager.instance.Pause("Name"); //Pauses the sound AudioManager.instance.UnPause("Name"); //Unpauses the sound